buendiadas/solidity-cron/README.md

 ## About

 The project lets the developer divide the time in epochs on Ethereum Smart Contracts.

-This is done via a contract per clock, each one of them following the same interface.
-The final scope of the project includes a cron generator, creating a new contract for each Crontab pattern.
+Every clock has its own contract and address, all of them follow the same interface.

+Clocks will be automatically generated via a Crontab syntax, creating a new contract for each Crontab pattern.

+!!!!
+The project is WIP, **not audited** and should not be used to manage funds.

 ## Motivation